-And if your app is targeting the Apple ecosystem, always remember you can make use of ResearchKit and CareKit.
+And if your custom developed mobile app is targeting the Apple ecosystem, always remember you can make use of ResearchKit and CareKit.
 These tools can help if your app is focused on research.

 When an IoT app is talking to a medical device, e.g., to request heart rate data, it actually interfaces with firmware — special low-level software installed on a sensor.

 What we’ve discovered while working on a light therapy IoT app is that it’s crucial to keep the mobile app in sync with the latest firmware installed on the device.